Auto workers vote overwhelmingly to let union leaders to call strikes against Detroit companies

 Jason Hale, an assembly line inspector at Ford’s Kentucky Truck Plant in Louisville, said he voted to authorize a strike.

-He hopes the union will be able to win general pay raises and restore cost-of-living pay increases and pensions for workers hired after 2007.
+He hopes the union will be able to win general pay raises and restore cost-of-living pay increases and pensions for all workers.
 Cost of living is the most important, he said.

 “They’re just making too much money and not giving us enough.”